Understanding Our Duluth Lynchings

-The June 14, 2021 virtual program is designed to be respectful of, and separate from, the Duluth CJMM program on June 13, 2021, which focuses on the 1920 lynchings themselves.
-The June 14 event is broader but complementary.
-It will allow Bryan Stevenson to offer additional thoughts and insights after his Duluth-based presentation on Sunday, and to provide a broader Minnesota perspective on racial violence and reconciliation in Minnesota history.
-Prof. John Bessler will discussion lynchings across the nation and Prof. Duchess Harris will provide analysis relating to the 1921 Tulsa massacre.
-Judge Gergel will share the events and legal case that formed the foundation of Brown v.
-Board of Education, and the event will conclude with a conversation with Bryan Stevenson on the broad topics of truth, justice and reconciliation.
+The June 14, 2021 virtual program was designed to be respectful of, and separate from, the Duluth CJMM program on June 13, 2021, which focused on the 1920 lynchings themselves.
+The June 14 event wass broader but complementary.
+It allowed Bryan Stevenson to offer additional thoughts and insights after his Duluth-based presentation on Sunday, and provided a broader Minnesota perspective on racial violence and reconciliation in Minnesota history.
+Prof. John Bessler discussed lynchings across the nation and Prof. Duchess Harris provided analysis relating to the 1921 Tulsa massacre.
+Judge Gergel shared the events and legal case that formed the foundation of Brown v.
+Board of Education, and the event concluded with a conversation with Bryan Stevenson on the broad topics of truth, justice and reconciliation.

 The CLCC now includes Minnesota’s federal court stakeholders (including District Judges, Magistrate Judges and Staff) as well as the U.S. Marshal, the Department of Homeland Security, the GSA, and the Federal Bar Association of Minnesota; Justices of the Minnesota Supreme Court; Duluth Law Enforcement and Government leadership; the offices of Minnesota Governor Walz and Attorney General Ellison; community leaders such as the CJMM Board of Directors, the McKnight Foundation, the Minnesota Historical Society, the Minnesota Humanities Center, and the Jewish Community Relations Council; and the Minnesota State Bar Association and the Minnesota Association of Black Lawyers, as well as others.